NxPKG/khulnasoft-docs/content/browser-rendering/get-started/screenshots.md

 ## 7. Deploy

-Run `npx wrangler deploy` to deploy your Worker to the Cloudflare global network.
+Run `npx wrangler deploy` to deploy your Worker to the Khulnasoft global network.

 To take your first screenshot, go to the following URL: